Organic Growing is Easy! (but you need a plan!)

 I wrote this guide to help my fellow growers prevent and manage pest issues and it will always be available for FREE through my website.
 I also plan to update and expand it over time as new information becomes available.

-And it will also help keep me from looking like this when I answer your grow talk question about about bugs in your grow:
+It will help keep me from looking like this when I answer your grow talk question about about bugs in your grow:

 BuildASoil has a great selection of IPM products.
 It’s important to remember though, IPM is about more than products, its a full system for thinking about your grow and avoiding pests.
 So don’t just spray stuff and think you are done!
 Read the guide and learn about other techniques and practices that you should be using too!